nodeschool/bangkok/README.md

 ## Talk to us

-We utilize [GitHub Issues](https://github.com/nodeschool/bangkok/issues) like a message board and keep almost all of our communication in the open.
+We utilise [GitHub Issues](https://github.com/nodeschool/bangkok/issues) like a message board and keep almost all of our communication in the open.
 Feel free to create new issues to make suggestions on how NodeSchool Bangkok can improve and grow.

 -----